 Like most internet users, you probably grab images from a basic Google image search.
 Well, thank your lucky stars that there are some nice alternatives to just "googling" for medical images.

-Radiology Picture of the Day blog.
+Check out the Radiology Picture of the Day blog.
 A new image is posted daily that is provided by a physician with a brief description below about the image with related references.

-tained by Dr. Laughlin Dawes, a diagnostic neuroradiology fellow at the Sir Charles Gairdner Hospital in Perth, Western Australia.
+The blog is edited and maintained by Dr. Laughlin Dawes, a diagnostic neuroradiology fellow at the Sir Charles Gairdner Hospital in Perth, Western Australia.
 The images date back from November 2006 to the present.

 I prefer to navigate this blog via its ARCHIVE page that categorizes the images for you.
 There is a link to suggest an image that you would like to submit to this blog, as well.